-Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2016.
+U.S. Federal examinations of Group Inc. for calendar years 2011 and 2012 began in 2013.
+Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2018.
 This program allows Group Inc. to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
-The 2013 tax year is the first year that was examined under the program, and 2013 and 2014 remain subject to post-filing review.
+The 2013 through 2016 tax years remain subject to post-filing review.